 Dicalcium phosphate, Potassium chloride, Salt, Natural flavor, Citric acid, Fish oil, Vinegar, Taurine, Choline bitartrate, Iron amino acid chelate, Zinc gluconate, Vitamin E supplement, Copper gluconate, Niacin, Manganese gluconate, Vitamin A supplement, Thiamine mononitrate, Pyridoxine hydrochloride, Selenium yeast, Riboflavin, Cholecalciferol, Potassium iodide, Folic acid, Vitamin B12 supplement

-- Since this is a fresh food, you’ll have to pay quite a bit more for it than most other options.
+- Since this is a fresh food, it’s more expensive than kibble

-- These foods must be frozen or refrigerated during storage.
+- Must be frozen or refrigerated during storage

-- This is a grain-free recipe, which may give owners concerned about DCM pause (though grain-inclusive options are available)
+- This particular recipe is grain-free, which may give owners concerned about DCM pause (though grain-inclusive options are available)

 2. Yumwoof Perfect Kibble

-And for additional value, Yumwoof packs this recipe with antioxidant-rich carrots, blueberries, and cranberries, while still keeping things pea- and legume-free for pup parents concerned about heart health.
+And for additional value, Yumwoof packs this recipe with natural ingredients like antioxidant-rich carrots, blueberries, and cranberries for immune health while still keeping things pea- and legume-free for pup parents concerned about heart health.
 This recipe also features pumpkin, which is fantastic for keeping your dog’s digestive tract working as it should as a natural source of fiber.